yactouat/pips_channel_personal-website_webapp/README.md

 ## what is this ?

-the client-side code that powers my personal website API, feel free to use this as a template for your own blog
+the client-side code that powers my personal website API, part of my PIPS (Portable Integrated Personal System) feel free to use this as a template for your own blog

+it works by triggering its own builds when it receives a PubSub message from the PIPS system, that tells it that a new post has been published; it then fetches the latest posts from the API and builds the site in SSG mode

 ## resources and endpoints